aiven/aiven-docs/docs/products/kafka/kafka-connect/reference/connect-metrics-prometheus.md

 title: Metrics for Aiven for Apache Kafka® Connect available via Prometheus
 ---

-Explore the range of metrics provided through Prometheus for the Aiven for Apache Kafka® Connect service.
+Explore the metrics provided through Prometheus for the Aiven for Apache Kafka® Connect service.

 You can review the list
 of metrics available via Prometheus for the Aiven for Apache Kafka®